ubuntu/WSL/docs/tutorials/cloud-init.md

 *Authored by Carlos Nihelton ([carlos.santanadeoliveira@canonical.com](mailto:carlos.santanadeoliveira@canonical.com))*

 Cloud-init is an industry-standard multi-distribution method for cross-platform cloud instance initialisation.
-Ubuntu WSL users can now leverage it to perform automatic setup to get a working instance with minimal touch.
+Ubuntu WSL users can now leverage it to perform an automatic setup to get a working instance with minimal touch.
-That feature is currently experimental, thus only available on the UbuntuPreview app.
+That feature is currently experimental and, thus only available on the UbuntuPreview app.
 Soon that will be available for the latest LTS application as well.

 ## What you will learn:

 - How to write cloud-config user data to a specific WSL instance.
-- How to automatically setup a WSL instance with cloud-init.
+- How to automatically set up a WSL instance with cloud-init.
 - How to verify that cloud-init succeeded with the configuration supplied.

 ## What you will need: